KyleAsaff/RailsTopCharts/README.md

 - Pagination infinite-scroll for each chart

 # To Do
-- Periodically pull app store data
+- Periodically fetch app store data
 - Monitor change in app rankings
 - Display if app has In App Purchases
 - Display a view for "New and Rising" Apps